 Theory and application of exercise, rehabilitation techniques and therapeutic equipment for the prevention and care of athletic injuries.
-4:0:4 assessment and management techniques for injuries to the mandible as well as cervical and thoracic regions of the spine.
+4:0:4 injuries to the mandible as well as cervical and thoracic regions of the spine.
 Additionally, athletic training students are required to participate in a clinical assignment.
 3:0:3

-Clinical Education in Athletic Training III Prerequisite: AT 347.
+Clinical Education in Athletic Training III

-This course provides advanced clinical
+This course provides advanced clinical assessment and management techniques for

-Clinical Education in Athletic Training IV Prerequisite: AT 449.
+Clinical Education in Athletic Training IV